 The Noclegi Rekord was a perfect spot for me for 3 days though, breakfast and WiFi included.
 It also has a kind of mini football museum, inspired not only by the team Klub Pilkarski but by the famous Kazimierz Deyna who hails from the town, making it another ridiculously up my street bed location from my endless journeys.

 The Hotel Ren is the more upmarket and swanky option and I loved my stay here too.
-What is even more special about this hotel is that it has a brewery, bowling alley and spa within it.
+What is even more special about this hotel is that it has a brewery, freshly roasted coffee, bowling alley and spa within it.
 I also reviewed the brewery, known as Browar Kociewski.

 About Starogard Gdański